 Due to its rich resources of minerals including gold and tantalum deposits, there’s no doubt that Ethiopia will double its exports in the years to come.

 The innovation of 4G and 3G will increase the demand for advanced technologies such as telemedicine, video conferencing, and distance learning.

 With all these developments that Ethiopia prospers and projects that are still ongoing, it’s certain that this country will emerge as one with immense business opportunities.
-However, if you plan to venture into business in a country like Ethiopia, utilize market research to enable you to be familiar with the kind of market and people you’ll be dealing with.
+However, if you plan to venture into business in a country like Ethiopia, utilize our export developers to enable you to be familiar with the kind of market and people you’ll be dealing with.